Interested in a hands-on learning experience for developing LLM applications?

 In this blog, we will take a deep dive into LLMs, including their building blocks, such as embeddings, transformers, and attention.
 We will also discuss the different applications of LLMs, such as machine translation, question answering, and creative writing.

-To test your knowledge, we have included a crossword or quiz at the end of the blog.
+To test your knowledge of LLM terms, we have included a crossword or quiz at the end of the blog.
 So, what are you waiting for?
 Let’s crack the code of large language models!

 Large language model bootcamp